facebook/docusaurus/website/src/pages/examples/markdownPageExample.md

 # Markdown page

-This is a page generated from markdown to illustrate the markdown page feature.
+This is a page generated from markdown to illustrate the Markdown page feature.

 It supports all the regular MDX features, as you can see: